Seattle Coin Club

 Current and Upcoming Club Events:

-• October 12 - in-person meeting at the Tukwila Community Center, 12424 42nd Ave S, Tukwila, WA, from 6:00 to 8:00 p.m.
-Table topic: Aviation.
-Speaker: to be announced.
+• May 9 - in-person meeting at the Tukwila Community Center, 12424 42nd Ave S, Tukwila, WA, from 6:00 to 8:00 p.m.
+Table topic: Russia/Soviet Union.
+Program: Greg Bennick will present on "Collecting Error Coinage."
+See the SCC calendar or the newsletter for more information.

 • Speakers Wanted!
 If you would like to be a speaker at a future SNS meeting (or know someone who would), please contact Rick Schulz or Jeff Pritchard.
 (See club officers page.)